What Is E-A-T and Why It Matters?

 -

-Bio inclusion and formatting
+Bio formatting

 -

-Tone and trust alignment
+Tone alignment

 Step 4 – Build Author and Brand Authority